-Home Address: 16 Richelieu Ter Newark New Jersey 07106

-Business Name and Address: 1215 Coot Ct Hope Mills NC, 28348

-E-mail address: m.baldwin@eastorange.k12.nj.us
+Home Address: 16 Richelieu Ter Newark New Jersey 07106 Business Name and Address: 1215 Coot Ct Hope Mills NC, 28348 Telephone No.: 973-964-4139 E-mail address: m.baldwin@eastorange.k12.nj.us

-Brief educational and employment history.M.A Special Education New Jersey City University

-4. 7 1 sly served on a board of a school district, another charter school, a non- ny not-for-profit corporation?
-No: Yes: X 5.
-How were you rec cruited to join this Board of Directors?
-Why do you wish to serve on the
+- Brief educational and employment history.
+M.A Special Education New Jersey City University - 4.
+Have you previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation?

+No: Yes: X ----- --------

 5. How were you recruited to join this Board of Directors?
-Why do you wish to serve on the board of the proposed charter school?

-I was recruited by Ms. Davis because of my passion to educate.
+Why do you wish to serve on the board of the proposed charter school?I was recruited by Ms. Davis because of my passion to educate.
 I wish to serve on the board , because it would allow me an opportunity to effectively make change happen from the top down.

 - 6. What is your understanding of the appropriate role of a public charter school board member?
-To provide Students and parents educational options that they may not be afforded in a traditional setting. - To ensure that the school is compliant with all State and Federal rules and regulations as it relates to education. - 8.
-Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
+To provide Students and parents educational options that they may not be afforded in a traditional setting. - 7.

+To ensure that the school is compliant with all State and Federal rules and regulations as it relates to education.

+- Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
 If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.
 I have served on several boards with various community service groups. - a) President of my undergraduate chapter of Phi Beta Sigma Frat Inc. - b) Past Master of Tyre Lodge #29 P.H.A - 9.
 Describe the specific knowledge and experience that you would bring to the board.
 The ability to motivate and organize from a grass root level.
 Strength as it relates to perseverance to accomplish goals and achieve outcomes.

 - What is your understanding of the school's mission and guiding beliefs?
 The mission is family and community centered with school P.R.I.D.E.
 (Positivity, Resilience, Innovation, Discipline, Education/Entrepreneurship) as the guiding posts.
-Values are based around citizenship and cultural awareness; and ultimately empowering the students and empowering them to empower their communities. - 2.
-What is your understanding of the school's proposed educational program?
+Values are based around citizenship and cultural awareness; and ultimately empowering the students and empowering them to empower their communities. - What is your understanding of the school's proposed educational program?
 Davis Academy's proposed educational system is literacy-centered due to the correlations that exist between literacy and academic performance, poverty, and the school-to-prison pipeline.
-Varied learning environments will be used to engage all levels of learning. - 3.
-What do you believe to be the characteristics of a successful school?
+Varied learning environments will be used to engage all levels of learning. - What do you believe to be the characteristics of a successful school?
 A successful school is one that takes into account all stakeholders.
-This includes but is not limited to Students, Parents, religious groups, local business, etc. - 4.
-How will you know that the school is succeeding (or not) in its mission?
+This includes but is not limited to Students, Parents, religious groups, local business, etc. - How will you know that the school is succeeding (or not) in its mission?
 Grades are only 1 factor that determines success.
 Parent/Student feedback, student attendance, as well as data collected on individual student success.

-1. Describe the role that the board will play in the school's operation.
+Describe the role that the board will play in the school's operation.
 The board will make sure that the day to day operations meets the needs of every child.
 The board will make sure the school is student center and community based.